 In the short term, those who are faithful and obedience to God, and who die before the Lord's Second Coming, will be resurrected at his return and live with him for a 1,000 years (known as the millennium, see Revelation 20:4 - 6).
-Since Jesus is coming back to rule and reign on the earth, we (along with any converted loved ones who have been counted worthy of the first resurrection) will also live on the earth (not heaven) and recognize each other.
+Since Jesus is coming back to rule and reign on the earth, we will also live on the earth (not heaven) and recognize each other.

-The ability to recognize, after death, those we love is proven the day after Christ was brought back to life after he was murdered through crucifixion.
+The ability to recognize, after death, those we loved is proven the day after Christ was brought back to life after he was murdered through crucifixion.
 Although they were a bit startled, the disciples knew it was Jesus who appeared to them on the Sunday evening after he was killed (John 20:20).
-In fact, the Lord appeared at least eight times, to varying groups of people, after his resurrection on Saturday, April recognized Jesus on the first day after he was resurrected from the dead (he was brought back to life on a Saturday, April 8 in 30 A.D. (see Mark 16:9 - 11, Luke 24:13 - 33, John 20:26, etc.).
+In fact, Jesus appeared at least eight times, to varying groups of people, after his resurrection.
+Each time they recognized the Lord they followed and loved.

-Paul uses the above seed analogy to show our earthly, weak and mortal physical bodies must first die and be 'sown' in the grave before it can change.
+Paul uses his seed analogy to show our earthly, weak and mortal physical bodies must first die and be 'sown' in the grave before it can change.
 Christians who are resurrected will have their composition or bodies altered from being flesh based to being spirit based.
 Their new spiritual bodies will be incorruptible, glorious, beautiful and powerful (1Corinthians 15:42 - 44).
-Yet, there is every reason to believe that such spiritual bodies will be recognizable to those who knew what their "seed" or flesh based bodies looked like.
-Those who knew and loved us we recognize us in a heaven that will be brought to the earth!
+They will also be recognized by those who knew what their flesh-based bodies looked like.